 In the body of the nave, and at the level of the cross arch, two buttresses remain, which accentuate the volumetrics of the Church.

 Inside, the most evident trace of the Romanesque is the triumphal arch, whose archivolts sit on two columns, with the lines of ashlars decorated with saw teeth and chained circles.
 Their capitals result from a contemporary arrangement.

 Vibrant is the 16th century mural painting that covers the back wall of the chancel, depicting Christ as a judge, flanked by Saint John the Baptist and Saint James, the Greater.

 Route: Tâmega Valley

-2010 - Integration of the Church of Saint Isidore of Canaveses in the Route of the Romanesque;
+2010 - Integration of the Church of the Saviour of Tabuado in the Route of the Romanesque;

-2017 - Conservation works on the roof of the sacristy, under the scope of the Route of the Romanesque;
+2013 - Works for the renovation of the roofs and the preservation of the external walls, under the scope of the Route of the Romanesque.

 Monument not accessible to visitors with reduced mobility.